 Since the start of her career, Karen has continuously worked with various levels of sports teams, ranging from minor sports through to national and professional teams.
-Some of these teams include: Premier Rugby, Jr A Football, Canadian Field Hockey, as well as extensive involvement with lacrosse.
-She currently serves as lead physio for the NLL's Vancouver Warriors, head physio for the WLA’s Coquitlam Adanacs for 15 years, the NLL’s Calgary Roughnecks for 7 years and chief physiotherapist for Team Canada's lacrosse team during both the 2007, 2011 & 2019 World Indoor Lacrosse Championships.
-She served as a head physiotherapist for several years with The On-Field Clinic, specializing in sports specific rehab of pro and amateur athletes.
-Karen has served as a consultant in Injury Prevention for the Police Academy at JIBC since 2004.
+Some of these teams include: Premier Rugby, Jr A Football, Canadian National Field Hockey, as well as extensive involvement with lacrosse.
+She currently serves as lead physio for the NLL's Vancouver Warriors, head physio for the WLA’s Coquitlam Adanacs for 15 years, the NLL’s Calgary Roughnecks for 7 years and chief physiotherapist for Canadian National Indoor lacrosse team since 2007, achieving 4 consecutive gold medals at the World Indoor Lacrosse Championships.
+She has worked as a senior physiotherapist for 5 years with the On-Field Clinic, specializing in sports-specific rehab of pro and amateur athlete.
+Additionally, she has operated as a consultant in Injury Prevention for the Police Academy at JIBC since 2004.

 Karen enjoys staying active in her free time with running, hiking, biking, swimming and yoga.